NickWilder223/numGenerator/README.md

 1    for(let i = 1; i <= 10000; i++)
 ```

 <p> In order to make sure that we don't have any duplicate arrays we have to randomly choose an index.
 For this I used Math.random() * the array's length.
-How ever, this gives me a floating point number, which leads to the line 4. <p>
+However, this gives me a floating point number, which leads to the line 4. <p>

 ```javascript
 3   var randomIndex
 ```

-<p> To take off the decimals we can uss Math.floor(), this chops off the trailing decimals after each iteration. </p>
+<p> To take off the decimals we can use Math.floor(), this chops off the trailing decimals after each iteration. </p>

 ```javascript
 4    var noDecimals
 ```

-<p> This next line is the array is created.
-Utilizing splice() we are able to add and/or remoce any array elements.
+<p> This next line is where the array is created.
+Utilizing splice() we are able to add and/or remove any array elements.
 I used noDecimals to establish a random index.
 In our case we only want to add, this is why I created the variable numOfItemsRemoved to further illustrate.
 The index, or i, will be the unique number that we are adding into this array.<p>

 ```javascript
 7   array.splice(noDecimals), numOfItemsRemoved, i);